ajthesnare/cucumber-kotlin/README.md

 ## Execute Tests

-Run: `mvn test`
-- 6 features run in parallel by default
+- By default, 6 features run in parallel.

+Run all tests: `mvn test`

+Run a subset of tests: `mvn test -Dcucumber.options="-t '@tag'"`

 ## Notes